 Succulents are truly amazing life forms.
 Besides being easy to take care of and being small enough to fit in almost any living environment, you can also create new succulent plants from existing ones rather than having to breed two different plants.
-Much like succulent care, succulent propagation is a simple process that anyone can do.
+Much like succulent care, succulent propagation and growing robust succulent stems is a simple process that anyone can do.
 If you’re interested in creating more succulents, here is an easy four-step process to propagating succulents.

 Step 1.
 Remove a Small Portion From Your Current Succulent Plant